 How often should you clean your front-load washer?

 Even though its job is to wash things, your washing machine isn't self-cleaning.
 Plus, front-load washers are highly efficient—meaning they use less water than top-loaders—but that also means that detergent and dirt may not completely rinse away.
-So, to prevent buildup of mold and mildew from forming in the washer drum or other parts, make sure to deep clean your front-load washer once a month.
+So, to prevent the buildup of mold and mildew from forming in the washer drum or other parts, make sure to deep clean your front-load washer around every 40 cycles, or once a month.

 When you're ready to get started, gather these supplies:

 - Rubber gloves

 - Cloth, sponge, paper towels (don't use anything abrasive that might damage the appliance)

 - Washing machine cleaner (pouch or tablets)